17 Immersive VR Travel Experiences That Let You See the Sights and Save on Airfare

 Hike the Great Wall of China

 Download Chile 360, a free app that will help you virtually explore wonders from the Torres del Paine to the Atacama Desert to Easter Island.
 The National Historic Museum of Chile is offering virtual tours, too.
 And in very excellent news, you can enjoy the European Southern Observatory’s virtual tour of the famed astronomical observatory in Santiago.
-If you happen to have a VR headset, there’s a whole other world of experience open to you there, but those of us doing this from our cell phones should jump to this link and choose from the VR options that follow—for soothing views of the brightly colored galaxy above, start with La Silla.
+If you happen to have a VR headset, there’s a whole other world open to you there, but those of us doing this from our cell phones should jump to this link and choose from the VR options that follow—for soothing views of the brightly colored galaxy above, start with La Silla.

-Aaaand the world’s most celebrated art museums
+Drop into some of the world’s most celebrated art museums

 Dive deep into the world's most mysterious caverns

-See Mount Everest from a helicopter
+See Mount Everest from a sky-high helicopter

-Hit the ski slopes of Canada
+Hit the slopes in Canada

 Get a close-up view of Niagara Falls

-If your deepest desire is to climb Mt.
-Rushmore without the fear of coming into contact with Smash Mouth fans, today’s your lucky day, you very specific person.
+If your deepest desire is to climb Mount Rushmore without the fear of coming into contact with Smash Mouth fans, today’s your lucky day, you very specific person.
 CyArk partnered with the National Park Service to give you the opportunity to admire it in all its glory through this virtual tour.
 After getting acquainted with the details of former presidents' faces, mosey on down to the Presidential Trail and get your virtual leg day on, or continue on to a virtual tour of the Badlands and make it a virtual SoDak road trip.

 Take the scenic route through Switzerland

-Just keep swimming with aquatic animals
+Splash around with aquatic animals